-Implementation of the Reduced Project Alternative A would not reduce or create additional impacts in the following issue areas: hydrology, agriculture, cultural resources, air quality, and water supply.
+Compared to the proposed project, Himplementation of the Reduced Project Alternative A would not reduce or create additional impacts in the following issue areas: hydrology, agriculture, cultural resources, air quality, and water supply.
+Implementation of this alternative would not avoid significant, adverse, and unavoidable impacts related to water supply.